influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ### Organization

 Most keys are declared in the context of a table grouping.
-However, four keys are in the root context of the configuration file.
+However, four keys are found in the root context of the configuration file.
 These four define the basic properties of the Kapacitor service:

    * `hostname` &ndash; A string declaring the DNS hostname where the Kapacitor daemon will run.